 Using a general Internet browser such as

-Internet Explorer or Mozilla, search for information on Climate Change.
+Internet Explorer or Google, search for information on Climate Change.

 Without thinking too deeply about it, pick five web sites, and using the

 ...or, how to get the gist of an

 article without reading every word

 It is often unnecessary to read every word of an article.
 When starting a

 paper, while searching an index for literature, first scan the title.
 If the